NickMcConnell/Beleriand/docs/hacking/modifying.rst

 tutorial.txt
   This defines the contents of the tutorial.

+ui_knowledge.txt
+  Handles some configuration of the knowledge menus, namely the layout of the monster categories.

 female_entry_poetry.txt, male_entry_poetry.txt, throne_poetry.txt and
 ultimate_bug.txt define various messages that are given at special events in the game.